 But when you lose a few pounds it really boosts that motivation to keep going.
 Weight loss isn’t recommended to make the primary focus of everything I am doing, but when done safely it’s a good morale booster.

 I honestly think what it boils down to is having a decent attitude.
 I hate to make that platitude of “being positive gets EVERYTHING done,” but there is a level of truth to it.
 Making a conscious effort to be positive over the situation and wanting to make the improvements help through most of the tough parts.
-Keeping the end goal of “I’m going to feel better once the worst has past” helps during the moments of weakness.
+Keeping the end goal of “I’m going to feel better once the worst has passed” helps during the moments of weakness.

 I like to imagine that when I am going through a particularly rough “drop” week that I am running a marathon.
-It’s not about sprinting to the end point, but pacing myself as I go along and taking breathers (not cheating, but moments of acknowledging that this is hard) when I need them will help ensure that I make it to the end point.
+It’s not about sprinting to the endpoint, but pacing myself as I go along and taking breathers (not cheating, but moments of acknowledging that this is hard) when I need them will help ensure that I make it to the endpoint.

-I am looking forward how I feel in the coming weeks the longer I get away from sugar products.
+I am looking forward to how I feel in the coming weeks the longer I get away from sugar products.
 Will I have even more energy?
 Will it help some of my MS symptoms?
 Will I lose weight?
 Or will I overall notice absolutely no difference?
 Only time will tell.